irenejiazhou/Data-Engineering-Projects/COVID_ETL_Project/README.md

 This repository contains scripts, notebooks, and resources used to analyze the following specific research questions:

-- <b> Descriptive Analysis:</b> What is the distribution of COVID-19 cases in the United States and the World?
+- <b> Descriptive Analysis:</b> What is the distribution of COVID-19 cases in the United States?

 - <b> Causal & Predictive Analysis:</b> What are the factors that may cause the spread of COVID-19?